All Episodes

 AP says that unemployment benefit applications are a measure of the pace of layoffs.

-Any number of things probably can happen, but the economy is such a slow-moving thing that uh it's been it's it's bad so long.
+People say that any number of things probably can happen, but the economy is such a slow-moving thing that's another, it's been, it's bad so long.

 It's another reason why some people think it's not enough in and of itself as a campaign issue for Romney to run on.